GeV emission from a compact binary merger: Methods

-\bmhead{External Inverse Compton} To explain the high energy (100 MeV - 1 GeV) excess at $\rm 10^{4}$ s found for GRB 211211A with respect to the standard synchrotron and SSC model of the afterglow, we invoke emission by External Inverse Compton (EIC).
-EIC scattering of soft seed photons by hot electrons in relativistic jets has been considered for a long time to explain the high energy emission in blazars \cite{Dermer1993}.
+To explain the high energy (100 MeV - 1 GeV) excess at $\rm 10^{4}$ s found for GRB 211211A with respect to the standard synchrotron and SSC model of the afterglow, we invoke emission by External Inverse Compton (EIC).
+EIC scattering of soft seed photons by hot electrons in relativistic jets has been considered for a long time to explain the high energy emission in blazars \citesupp{Dermer1993}.
 Signatures of the EIC cooling of electrons in the GRB afterglow phase have been proposed by different authors.
-Prompt emission photons can be Comptonised in the reverse \cite{Beloborodov2005} and forward shock \cite{Fan2005} of the blast wave.
-The EIC radiation from upscattered prompt emission \cite{murase2010,murase2011}, X-ray \cite{Wang2006a,fan2008,Zhang2021b,murase2018} or UV flares \cite{Fan2006}, a dense ambient infrared photon field \cite{Zhang2020}, by the forward shock accelerated electrons can give a rise of the GeV radiation.
-The photons from the supernova shock break out \cite{Wang2006a} or cocoon \cite{Toma2009,Kumar2014,DeColle2018,Kimura2019} are also considered as seed photons for the EIC in the forward shock site or in the internal dissipation site, including also late-time dissipation related to the X-ray plateau emission.

-Given that the \lat\ spectrum is soft and the afterglow spectrum at lower energies (X--ray) is rising in $\nu F_{\nu}$ (see Fig. \ref{fig:grb1_sed_lc} right panel), the EIC spectral component should be preferably narrow, favouring thermal seed photons.
+Prompt emission photons can be Comptonised in the reverse \citesupp{Beloborodov2005} and forward shock \citesupp{Fan2005} of the blast wave.
+The EIC radiation from upscattered prompt emission \citesupp{murase2010,murase2011}, X-ray \citesupp{Wang2006a,fan2008,Zhang2021b,murase2018} or UV flares \citesupp{Fan2006}, a dense ambient infrared photon field \citesupp{Zhang2020}, by the forward shock accelerated electrons can give a rise of the GeV radiation.
+The photons from the supernova shock break out \citesupp{Wang2006a} or cocoon \citesupp{Toma2009,Kumar2014,DeColle2018,Kimura2019,Zhang2021b} are also considered as seed photons for the EIC in the forward shock site or in the internal dissipation site, including also late-time dissipation related to the X-ray plateau emission (see \citesupp[][]{zhang2018book} for a general overview). \\ Given that the \lat\ spectrum is soft and the afterglow spectrum at lower energies (X--ray) is rising in $\nu F_{\nu}$ (see Fig. \ref{fig:grb1_sed_lc}, panel b), the EIC spectral component should be preferably narrow, favouring thermal seed photons.
 As late as $\rm 10^{4}$ s after the GRB, the rise of the kilonova makes its photons the natural and viable candidate seed photon source. \\ We first consider EIC scattering of the kilonova photons by hot electrons produced in the forward shock.
 To do so, we estimate the size $R_\mathrm{FS}$, bulk Lorentz factor $\Gamma_\mathrm{FS}$ and the typical electron Lorentz factor $\gamma_\mathrm{m,FS}$ at the forward shock, at time $T$ after the GRB, using the parameters close to the best fit parameters of the afterglow model: